-(4) Change in claims processing locations.
+(46) Change in claims processing locations.

-If a self-insured employer changes claims processing locations, service companies, or self-administration:
+If a self-insured employer intends to changes the location where claims are processed or records of claims are stored, the self-insured employer must, claims processing locations, service companies, or self-administration:

-- (a) At least 10 days before the change is effective, the employer must provide notice of the change, including the name of a contact person, telephone number, email address and mailing address of the new claim processor to: - (A) Any worker, or the estate of any deceased worker, who has an open or active claim that will be processed at the new location; - (B) Each worker's attorney, if any; - (C) Each worker's attending physician; and - (D) Any beneficiaries receiving benefits under the claims; - (b) At least 10 days before the change is effective, the employer must provide notice to the director of which claims will be transferred.
-The notice to the director must include: - (A) A contact person, telephone number, email address, and mailing address for both the sending processor and receiving processor of the claims; - (B) The physical address where the claims will be processed; - (C) Verification of whether the claims to be transferred include closed claims; - (D) If only a portion of the self-insured employer's claims will be transferred, a listing of the claims being transferred that identifies: - (i) The claimant's name; - (ii) The date of injury; and - (iii) The sending processor's claim number; and - (E) Any other information requested by the director; and - (c) If the self-insured employer does not provide notice as required by this section, the director may assess civil penalties against the employer.
+(a) Aat least 10 days before the change is effective;

+(a) the employer must pProvide notice of the change, to any worker, the estate of any deceased worker, or any worker's beneficiary with an open or active claim that will be processed at the new location, subject to the following:

+(A) The notice must include contact information for the new claims processing location, including including the name and title of a contact person, telephone number, email address, and mailing address of the new claim processor to;; and

+(B) The self-insured employer must send a copy of the notice to the worker's attorney, if the worker is represented, and to the worker's attending physician.

+(A) Any worker, or the estate of any deceased worker, who has an open or active claim that will be processed at the new location;

+(B) Each worker's attorney, if any;

+(C) Each worker's attending physician; and

+(D) Any beneficiaries receiving benefits under the claims;

+(b) At least 10 days before the change is effective, the employer must pProvide notice of the change to the director, of which claims will be transferred.
+The notice to the director must includes ubject to the following:

+(A) The notice must include:

+(i) Contact information for the current claims processing location, including the name of the claims processor, -A-the name and title of a contact person, mailing address, telephone number, and -email address, and mailing address for both the sending processor and receiving processor of the claims;

+(B) The physical address where the claims will be processed; (ii) Contact information for the new claims processing location, including the name of the claims processor, the name and title of a contact person, street and mailing address, if different, telephone number, and email address;

+(iii) The effective date of the transfer; and

+(iv) Any other information requested by the director; and

+(CB)\Verification of whether The notice must specify if all or a portion of the selfinsured employer's claims will be transferred, the claims to be transferred includeand if closed\and denied claims\will be included.;

+(D) If only a portion of the self-insured employer's claims will be transferred, the notice must include a listing of the claims being transferred that identifies, for each claim:

+(i) The claimant's name;

+(ii) The date of injury; and

+(iii) The sending processor's claim number; and

+(E) Any other information requested by the director; and(c) The self-insured employer may use Form 5042, "Claim Move Notice," to satisfy the requirements of this section.

+(7) Civil penalties.

+(e) If the self-insured employer does not provide notice as required by this section, tThe director may assess a civil penaltiesy against the a self-insured employer that does not comply with the requirements of this rule.-